 Breakfast Sweet Potatoes

-These delicious Breakfast Sweet Potatoes are studded with red bell pepper, garlic and onions.
+These delicious Breakfast Sweet Potatoes (also called sweet potato hash and sweet potato breakfast hash) are studded with red bell pepper, garlic and onions.
 Sweet potatoes make a deliciously nutritious side dish for weekend breakfasts and special occasion brunches.

 This sweet potato hash is a delicious and healthy side dish to serve with your morning eggs (whether scrambled or fried).
-It’s also delicious stuffed inside a breakfast burrito and served with fresh pico and salsa.
+These potatoes are also delicious stuffed inside a breakfast burrito and served with fresh pico and salsa.

-I love to make sweet potatoes for breakfast.
+I love to make sweet potato hash for breakfast.
 And I love having breakfast for dinner!!
 Especially after a long day at work when I’m not much in the mood for messing up my kitchen in a big way.
 For years, I made breakfast potatoes with regular russet potatoes.
 Then Kyle came over for breakfast one Sunday morning and made this sweet potato hash recipe for me.
-Now this sweet potato hash is my go-to recipe for breakfast!
 If you haven’t had sweet potatoes for breakfast before, you don’t know what you’re missing!

 HEALTH BENEFITS OF SWEET POTATOES